 VNQI – Vanguard Global ex-U.S. Real Estate ETF

 The fund tracks the S&P Global ex-U.S. Property Index, providing exposure to REITs in over 30 countries around the world.
 This ETF has over 640 holdings and an expense ratio of 0.12%.

 SCHH – Schwab U.S. REIT ETF

-Another low-fee option for U.S. REITs is from Schwab – the Schwab U.S. REIT ETF (SCHH).
-This is the cheapest ETF on the list with an expense ratio of 0.07%.
+SCHH can be considered comparable to VNQ above and is conveniently cheaper by 5 bps.
+It's actually the cheapest ETF on the list with an expense ratio of 0.07%.
 This ETF seeks to track the Dow Jones Equity All REIT Capped Index, excluding mortgage REITs.

 USRT – iShares Core U.S. REIT ETF

 The iShares Core U.S. REIT ETF (USRT) seeks to track the FTSE NAREIT Equity REITs Index.
-The fund was established in 2007 and has an expense ratio of 0.08%.
+The fund was established in 2007.

 REZ – iShares Residential Real Estate ETF